-Ethereum uses the Proof-of-work consensus protocol that allows its blockchain to process 15 transactions a second.
+Ethereum uses the Proof-of-stake consensus protocol that allows its blockchain to process 15 transactions a second.
 In addition, the protocol makes it difficult for Ethereum to fix broken decentralized applications on the network.

 In contrast, EOS leverages proof-of-stake protocol that eliminates a good chunk of Ethereum’s deficiencies.
 For starters, the protocol makes it possible for developers to freeze the network whenever a broken application is detected.
 The action can be carried out without affecting other accounts on the network.

 Fast transaction speeds is another attribute associated with the DPOS protocol which developers say will allow EOS blockchain to process an average of 1,000 transactions per second.

 In addition, EOS is looking to beat Ethereum by allowing its blockchain to process transactions and execute transactions simultaneously